 3.6 | Interaction between frequency and reward/motor-prime

 To analyse if alpha and beta bands were differently involved in effects of reward, prime or their interaction, three-way ANOVAs involving factors of frequency bands (alpha vs. beta), reward (+10p, 0p, -10p) and motor cue (Go vs. NoGo) were carried out in clusters of electrodes showing statistically significant effects of reward or primes in both frequency bands.
-These analyses revealed that an electrode located in ipsilateral central region of the scalp overlying the sensorimotor cortex (electrode 83, Figure 8A & B) manifested a statistically significant interaction between frequency bands and Go/NoGo primes (F(1,23)= 10.451, p = .004, ηp2 = .312); this interaction was caused by a significantly larger ERD in NoGo than Go trials in the alpha band (p = .002) but not in beta band (p > .05).
+These analyses revealed that an electrode located in ipsilateral central region of the scalp overlying the sensorimotor cortex (electrode 83, Figures 8A- B) manifested a statistically significant interaction between frequency bands and Go/NoGo primes (F(1,23)= 10.451, p = .004, ηp2 = .312); this interaction was caused by a significantly larger ERD in NoGo than Go trials in the alpha band (p = .002) but not in beta band (p > .05).

 Another electrode, also located in ipsilateral central region of the scalp (electrode 103, Figure 8 C and D), showed a statistically significant interaction between frequency bands and reward (F(2,46) = 4.54, p = .016, ηp2 = .165).
 This interaction was related to the presence of a statistically significant effect of reward in the alpha band (F(2,46) = 3.80, p = .032, ηp2 = .142) but not in the beta-band (P > 0.05).